mrc-ide/covid-sim/docs/inputs-and-outputs.md

 ### Parameters

-There are a very large number of parameters to `SpatialSim`.
+There are a very large number of parameters to `CovidSim`.
 This repo is undergoing active development and rationalisation.
 The parameters are currently not self-documenting.

 Parameter values are read in from parameter files by function `ReadParams`, which matches up a parameter description string to the according variable in the source code.
 Absent proper documentation the only method to determine the precise meaning of a specific parameter is to read the code.